Carol Kane (businesswoman)

 Carol Kane (born October 1966) is a British businesswoman, the co-founder and joint CEO of Boohoo.com.

 Early life

 Carol Kane was born in October 1966.
 She comes from a working-class background, the youngest of four children of a builder father.

 Career

 Kane started her career as a designer, going to Berkshire College of Art & Design in Maidenhead Berkshire, before moving to London.In 1993, she took a position working as a senior designer for Pinstripe Clothing.

 Boohoo was founded in 2006 by Carol Kane and Mahmud Kamani, who are joint chief executives.

 Boohoo also runs boohooMAN.com, PrettyLittleThing.com and NastyGal.com and all of the brands are targeted at 16-24 year olds.

 In April 2017, Boohoo announced that its profits had almost doubled to £31 million on sales up by 51% to almost £300 million.
-When the company was floated on the stock market in 2014, it was valued at £560 million, and is worth about £2 billion as of April 2017.
+When the company was floated on the stock market in 2014, it was valued at £560 million, and was worth about £2 billion as of April 2017.